ymz-ncnk/musgen/README.md

 ## Features
 - Fields are encoded/decoded by order, so there are no fields' names, only fields' values.
 - Varint encoding is a default encoding for intergers and floats.
-Also for intergers you may specify Raw encoding.
+Also you may specify Raw encoding for this types.
-- Binary representation of the float is turned over before transformation.
+- Binary representation of the float(Varint) is turned over before transformation.
 - ZigZag encoding is used for signed to unsigned integer mapping.
 - Strings, lists, arrays, and maps are encoded with length (int type) and keys/values.